codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 We need to create a **Dockerfile** to **build** the frontend and backend to **images**, then run them as **containers**.
 I have already created a Dockerfile for the backend, which is located in the `apps/backend` directory.
 You will need to create a Dockerfile for the frontend.

 ??? info "Can I cheat?"
+    Yes...
 If you choose to look at it, you might find it helpful.
 However, it comes with a few optimisations which may be confusing.

 ## Building and Running an Image

-Close the app dev server we ran earlier with `CTRL+C` or `CMD+C`.
+Close the app dev server we ran earlier with `CTRL+C`.

 Let's start by learning how to build and run a Docker image.
 First, let's build the backend:

 ```bash
 docker build -t docker-workshop-backend ./apps/backend